Citi/scaler/docs/source/tutorials/features.rst

    :param obj: the object to be serialized, can be function object, argument object, or function result object
    :return: serialized bytes of the object

-Serialize the object to bytes, this serialization method is called for function object and EACH argument object and function result object, for example:
+Serialize the object to bytes.
+This serialization method is called for the function object each argument, and function's result, for example:

 .. code:: python